larygwil/cuda-samples-old/1_Utilities/deviceQuery/readme.txt

-Sample: deviceQuery
+Sample: Device Query
-Minimum spec: SM 1.0
+Minimum spec: SM 1.1

 This sample enumerates the properties of the CUDA devices present in the system.